gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 ````

 ### Manual start/stop

-If autostart is disabled, the process can be started in terminal using `rp` (ideally with superuser privileges, to allow execution at real time scheduling priority).
-This will start the *rp* with default log level (info). *Receive Process* can be used with the following OPTIONs:
+If autostart is disabled, the process can be started in terminal using `rp` (ideally with superuser privileges, to allow
+execution at real time scheduling priority).
+This will start the *rp* with default log level (info). *MBMS Modem*
+can be used with the following OPTIONs:

 | Option | | Description |
 | ------------- |---|-------------|